-This simple pomegranate vinaigrette only takes a few minutes to prepare and adds a delicious slightly sweet and tangy zing to any kind of salad or vegetable.
+This simple pomegranate vinaigrette salad dressing only takes a few minutes to prepare and adds a delicious slightly sweet and tangy zing to any kind of salad or vegetable.

 Why This Recipe Works

 - This pomegranate vinaigrette contains just the right amount of oil (not very much!)

 - It includes ingredients that add lots of flavor!

 - It strikes the right balance of sweet and tart

 - It's very easy to make

 A vinaigrette is simply a mixture of oil and something acidic, like lemon juice or vinegar, plus salt, pepper, and other seasonings.